How AI-powered Mobile Apps Are Changing The Mobile Game?

 This category includes all the automated and pre-constructed ways to support the repetitive and tedious tasks that are an inseparable part of daily business.
 Again – the way the AI supports the user with its work is highly dependant on the nature of the tasks to do.

-A paradox of making the communication more human with robots is embodied perfectly with chatbots.
-According to Chatbot Report 2019 by 2020, 80% of companies will use chatbots.
-Also, by 2022 banks will be able to automate up to 90% of their customer iteraction by using chatbots.
+A paradox of making communication more human with robots is embodied perfectly with chatbots.
+According to Chatbot Report 2019by 2020, 80% of companies will use chatbots.
+Also, by 2022 banks will be able to automate up to 90% of their customer interaction by using chatbots.

 The technology is versatile enough to serve multiple purposes – from complaint-handling to booking tickets and responding to any common question.
 Contrary to the static FAQ page, a chatbot improves user experience significantly by making the whole process more personal – even if there are no “persons” there on the company’s side.